No. 608 Squadron RAuxAF: Reconnaissance with Ansons, Bothas, Blenheims and Hudsons

 The squadron started the war flying the Anson.
-In June 1940, it began the process of transferring to the Blackburn Botha torpedo bomber.
-These were found to be unsatisfactory, and by December 1940 the squadron was using its Avro Ansons.
+In June 1940, it began the process of transferring to the Blackburn Botha torpedo bomber, being the only squadron to use this type operationally.
+The Botha was found to be unsatisfactory, and by December 1940 the squadron was using its Avro Ansons again.
 These soldiered on until February 1941, when Bristol Blenheim Mk.IVs arrived.
 However, these were soon replaced by Lockheed Hudsons, which the squadron flew from bases in Scotland, North Africa and Italy until 31 July 1944, when it was disbanded at Pomigliano, Italy.

 Pathfinding with Mosquitos

 The squadron was reformed on 1 August 1944 at RAF Downham Market, Norfolk as a Mosquito squadron in No 8 (Pathfinder) Groups Light Night Striking Force.
-It continued to fly in this role, carrying out night attacks on Germany.
+In this role it carried out night attacks on Germany.
 On 2 May 1945, a Mosquito from 608 squadron dropped a 4,000lb bomb on the naval port at Kiel.
 It was the last British bombing raid of the war against Nazi Germany.

 It disbanded on 28 August 1945 at Downham Market.